glondu/belenios/doc/tool.md

 containing respectively the public and the private key.
 Send the public key file to the server administrator, and keep the private key with extreme care.
-When the election is open, you must check that your public key is present in the published `public_keys.jsons`.
+When the election is open, you must check that your public key is present in the published `trustees.json`.

 ### Partial decryption